Skeletons

 .

-This particular type of skeleton throws up to three rib bones forward in succession, which can damage you repeatedly.
-Their shields are useless, however, and offer them no protection.
-If you simply duck under the bones, their efforts will be for naught.
-They are effective, though, when paired with regular skeletons that throw bones in arcs.
+This particular type of skeleton throws forward in succession up to three rib bones, each capable of inflicting repeated damage.
+Their shields are useless, despite such prominence, offering none in the way of protection.
+If you simply duck under the bones, a slinger's efforts will be for naught.
+They're most effective when paired with regular skeletons, which complement this attack with their arcing bones.

 Alternate Names/Forms: Skeleton Rib